NebulousLabs/Sia/doc/API.md

 - By default, siad listens on "localhost:9980".
 This can be changed using the '--api-addr' flag when running siad. *Do not bind the API to a non-loopback address unless you are aware of the dangers.*
-- The types.Currency object is an arbitrary-precision unsigned integer.
-In JSON, it is represented as a base-10 string.
-You must use a "bignum" library to handle these values, or you risk losing precision.

 Example GET curl call:  `curl -A "Sia-Agent" "localhost:9980/wallet/transactions?startheight=1&endheight=250"`